-Why Cloverhorse?
-Hungarian Cloverhorses have been part of Nicole's life since she was two years old.
-Her mother, Elly, trained with Countess Gyurky (Aunt Judith) at Port-a-Ferry Farm in Crozet, Va.
+Hungarian Cloverhorses have been part of The Black family for decades.
+Elly, trained with Countess Gyurky (Aunt Judith) at Port-a-Ferry Farm in Crozet, Va.
 Countess Gyurky imported the Hungarian Horses during WWII.
 She wrote a book about the horses and her escape from Hungary called, "The Mark of Clover."

-Aunt Judith was an amazing horse-woman.
-She won the 1936 Olympic try-outs on Clover mare Igezo, and she did it side saddle.
-Despite her win and exceptional abilites, she was not permitted to compete in games - woman didn't weren't allowed.
-But she didn't get much time for dissapointment..
+Countess Gyurky won the 1936 Olympic try-outs on Clover mare Igezo side saddle.
+Despite her win and exceptional abilites, she was not permitted to compete in games.
+But the dissapointment wouldn't last long.
 Shortly after the 1936 Olympics Countess Gyurky was forced to flea war torn Hungary.
-After many mishaps, She and the Clover horses eventually found passage to United States and settled in Crozet, Virginia.
+She told much of the story in her book.
+After many mishaps, She and the Clover horses found passage to United States where they settled in Crozet, Virginia.

 Elly met Countess Gyurky in 1969.
 She was hired to ride, train and show the sales horses.
 She rode with Countess Gyurky until moving to Colorado and starting her own riding and training business.
 Elly and her band of students were well-known and very successful in the Colorado 'A' circuit.
 Unfortunately, a schooling ring accident ended Elly's professional career.
 While Elly she was jumping a triple combination.
 She called, "Heads up outside line."
 She jumped the first two elements but when she jumped the final element, another rider (on a horse) walked in front of it.
 The fence was 5'0 and Elly's mare was already in the air.
 There was nothing she could do.
 The two horses collided.
 When the dust settled Elly had a broken back and would spend the next two years in a body cast.